ZiyangYE/LicheeTang25k_SDRAM/README.md

 ## Overview
 The LicheeTang25k_SDRAM is a specialized SDRAM controller designed for the LicheeTang25k series.
 Total size is 64MB or 512Mb.
 Parameters are fixed, but modifying them should not be difficult.

+This branch is for 100MHz.
+Another branch for 133MHz is available, with a UART output.

 ## Functional Interface

 ### Clock and Reset